liusc45/Buildbot/README.md

 ## 1. Introduction

-Buildbot is a Python-based system that automates software build, test, and release processes.
-It uses Twisted for asynchronous communication between a buildmaster and one or more workers.
-This guide includes:
+Buildbot is a Python-based system that automates software build, test, and deployment processes.
+It uses the Twisted library to handle asynchronous communication between a buildmaster and one or more workers.
+This document covers:
 - A modern CI/CD setup using Buildbot.
-- An installation guide for Buildbot on Ubuntu 16.04.
+- An installation guide for Buildbot on Debian and CentOS.
+- Steps to secure the Buildbot web interface using Nginx and Certbot.

 ---